 There is a wide variety of material models to accurately describe your solid mechanics problem, and it is easy to extend these features via equation-based modeling.
 Define material properties yourself with constant, spatially varying, or nonlinear expressions; lookup-tables; or combinations of these.
 Elements can be activated and deactivated based on user-defined expressions.

 Contact modeling can include static and dynamic friction, adhesion, and decohesion.
 The objects in contact can have arbitrarily large relative displacements.

-For thin structures, using shell (3D) and plate (2D) elements can be very efficient.
+For thin structures, using shell (3D, 2D axisymmetry) and plate (2D) elements can be very efficient.
 The formulations allow for the transverse shear deformations needed to model thick shells.
 You can prescribe an offset in the direction normal to a selected surface, which simplifies modeling where you work with a full 3D representation of the geometry.
 The results from shell element analyses can be presented on two parallel surfaces, which effectively results in a 3D visualization.

 Very thin structures, such as thin films and fabric, require a formulation with no bending stiffness.
-This is possible in the Membrane interface, in which curved plane stress elements in 3D are used to compute in-plane and out-of-plane displacements.
+This is possible in the Membrane interface, in which curved plane stress elements in 3D or 2D axisymmetry are used to compute in-plane and out-of-plane displacements.
 When studying this type of structure, the ability to start from a prestressed state is used extensively.

 There are specialized element types for modeling beams, which are slender structures that can be fully described by cross section properties, such as areas and moments of inertia.
 Formulations for both slender beams (Euler-Bernoulli theory) and thick beams (Timoshenko theory) are available.
 Predefined couplings allow for mixing beams with other element types to study reinforcements for solid and shell structures.